-- 1. Complaints Related to Academic Matters: Complaints involving academic disputes must follow the Academic Appeals process located in the College Catalog and Student Handbook under Academic Policies. - 2.
+- 1. Complaints Related to Academic Matters: Complaints involving academic disputes must follow the Academic Appeals process located in the College Catalog & Student Handbook under Academic Policies. - 2.
 Student Complaints Related to Disability: Students with complaints related to a disability are encouraged to report incidents in writing within ten (10) working days of the occurrence of the event prompting the complaint.
 Complaints related to a disability should be reported to the ADA Coordinator. - 3.
 Student or Employee Complaints Related to Sexual Harassment: Any student or employee of the College or applicant for employment or admission who has a complaint against a student or a member of the College faculty, staff, or administration concerning sexual harassment (Title IX of the Educational Amendments of 1972) or has knowledge of any conduct constituting sexual harassment in an educational program or activity of the College or which occurred on property owned by the College or controlled by the College should report the complaint to the Title IX Coordinator.
 An educational program or activity of the College includes, but is not limited to locations, events or circumstances over which the College exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes buildings owned or controlled by a student organization that is officially recognized by the College.

 Any individual may report a sexual harassment incident to the Title IX Coordinator in person, by e-mail, by telephone, or in writing.
 The report must include the names of the Complainant(s) and Respondent(s), approximate date of incident, facts of the incident, and contact information for the person submitting the complaint.
 The Title IX Coordinator will respond in writing to the person submitting the complaint as soon as practicable, but not exceeding five (5) business days.
 If the person submitting the complaint is not the Complainant, the Title IX Coordinator will also contact the Complainant within five (5) business days.
-If after a discussion with the Complainant, the Title IX Coordinator determines that the complaint does not qualify as a Title IX Complaint, the Title IX Coordinator will notify the Complainant in writing and may redirect the Complaint to the appropriate committee.
-If after a discussion between the Complainant and the Title IX Coordinator, the Title IX Coordinator determines that the complaint meets the criteria of a Title IX Complaint and the Complainant requests to file a formal complaint, the Title IX Coordinator will initiate the formal complaint process.
+If after a discussion with the Complainant, the Title IX Coordinator determines that the complain does not qualify as a Title IX Complaint, the Title IX Coordinator will notify the Complainant in writing and may redirect the Complaint to the appropriate committee.
+If after a discussion between the Complainant and the Title IX Coordinator, the Title IX Coordinator determines that the complainant in writing and may redirect the Complaint, the Title IX Coordinator, the Title IX Coordinator determines that the complainant in writing and may redirect the Complaint to the appropriate committee.
+If after a discussion between the complainant and the Title IX Coordinator, the Title IX Coordinator determines that the complaination determines that the complaination determines that the complaination determines the criteria of a Title IX Coordinator will initiate the formal complaint process.